-Services for foster youth, English learners, and low-income students are being increased or improved by 30% by providing:
+Services for foster youth, English learners, and low-income students are being increased or improved by 40.95% by providing:

-- Additional computing devices. - Additional software such as malware and antivirus. - Special Education services through service providers-RSP.
-Sped aide, and contracted personnel. - Additional hotspots. - NWEA MAP online computer adaptive assessments. - Social and emotional block of time during the school day. - Counselors and school psychologists and support personnel based on students' specific needs. - Online components of the core curriculum. - Teacher training including in-house trainer or trainer (TOT) sessions on Thinking Maps and Write from the Beginning. - Staff compensation for setting up virtual learning mode.
+- Additional computing devices. - Additional software such as malware and antivirus. - Special Education services through service providers-RSP Teacher, SPED Paraprofessionals, BIIs, and contracted personnel. - Additional hotspots. - NWEA MAP online computer adaptive assessments. - Social and emotional block of time during the school day. - Counselors and school psychologists and support personnel based on students' specific needs.

-Instructional materials, including physical workbooks to take home.
+- Online components of the core curriculum. - Teacher training including in-house trainer or trainer (TOT) sessions on Thinking Maps and Write from the Beginning. - Staff compensation for setting up virtual learning mode. - Instructional materials, including physical workbooks to take home.